Grant-Archibald-MS/dotnetwasm/docs/power-platform.md

 ### Regular Audits and Monitoring

-Regularly audit the contents of IndexedDB.
+Regularly audit the contents of WebApi store values.
 Implement monitoring to detect any unauthorized changes to the stored assemblies.